awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 To complete this getting started tutorial, you need the following:
 + An AWS account\.
 If you don't have one, see [Set up an AWS account](setting-up.md#set-up-aws-account)\.
++ <a name="requirement-supported-region"></a>The use of an [AWS Region](https://en.wikipedia.org/wiki/Amazon_Web_Services#Availability_and_topology) that supports AWS IoT Greengrass V2\.
+For the list of supported Regions, see [AWS IoT Greengrass V2 endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/greengrassv2.html) in the *AWS General Reference*
 + An AWS Identity and Access Management \(IAM\) user with administrator permissions\.
 + A Windows, macOS, or Unix\-like development computer with an internet connection\.
-+ A device with a Linux operating system and an internet connection to the same network as your development computer\.
++ A device that meets the [Requirements to install and run the AWS IoT Greengrass Core software v2\.0](setting-up.md#greengrass-v2-requirements) and has an internet connection to the same network as your development computer\.
 We recommend that you use a Raspberry Pi with [Raspberry Pi OS](https://www.raspberrypi.org/downloads/) \(previously called Raspbian\)\.
-For more information, see [Requirements to install and run the AWS IoT Greengrass Core software v2\.0](setting-up.md#greengrass-v2-requirements)\.
 + [Python](https://www.python.org/downloads/) 3\.5 or later installed on the device\.
 + AWS Command Line Interface \(AWS CLI\) installed and configured with credentials on your development computer and on your device\.
 Make sure you use the same AWS Region to configure the AWS CLI on your development computer and on your device\.
 To use AWS IoT Greengrass V2 with the AWS CLI, you must have one of the following versions or later:<a name="minimum-aws-cli-versions"></a>
   + Minimum AWS CLI V1 version: v1\.18\.197